 - Member, Resilience Network, American Institute of Architects (2019-)

 - Member of the International Advisory Board for the Italian Pavilion ‘Resilient communities’ at the 17th International Biennale of Architecture in Venice, Italy (May to Nov.
-2020); and co-author of the catalogue text
+2020)

 Since 1991, he has taught urban and architectural design studios and research methods in 6 countries, and won the Award for Teaching Excellence at the University of Newcastle.
 Steffen has advised over a dozen of cities on sustainable urban development, including Berlin, Shanghai, Singapore, Sydney, Melbourne, Adelaide, Abu Dhabi, Ho-Chi-Minh City, Oslo, Helsinki, Brighton, Southend, and Reno.

 Steffen is an experienced leader and his focus as Director of the UNLV School of Architecture and Chair of the School Executive Board is on strategic growth, promoting entrepreneurship, reconnecting with alumni and donors, developing a new Metropolitan Planning graduate program, establishing Global Studio study abroad programs, and enabling relevant innovation and impact to deliver on the TOP TIER Plan.